fabro66/pose-3d-pytorch-ros/README.md

 > rosrun rviz rviz
 ~~~

-Finally you will see the effect shown above!
+Finally you will see the result shown above!